Roots & Branches: Writing Your Family Tree

 - CRAFT honest, compassionate, and complicated portraits;

-- LEARN how to use key events, big and small, to build a narrative that will preserve the moments that define your family’s unique story;
+- LEARN how to use key events, big and small, to build a narrative that will preserve and define your family’s unique story;

 Writers of all skill levels are welcome to attend this workshop.
 You can bring a work in progress, but please keep in mind that this workshop will focus on generating new work and new strategies for telling your story better.